bee42/traefik-with-docker/slidefire/traefik-with-docker/slides.md

   * ETCD
   * ...
 * Designed in mind for dynamic infrastructure and microservices
-* Cool simple Dashboard
+* Cool simple dashboard
-* Metric support
+* Metrics support
-* Easy and free TLS Support is now possible!
+* Easy and free TLS support is now possible!

 ---
 ## Build your systems for friends